Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 For my account with mutual funds and ETFs, FeeX identified one fund with a lower-cost alternative.
-A couple Vanguard-brand funds were classified as low fee and the rest didn't have similar alternatives.
+A couple of Vanguard-brand funds were classified as low fee and the rest didn’t have similar alternatives.
 The firm offered to switch funds (sell my fund and buy a low-fee alternative) but also gave instructions for making the change on my own.

 The do-it-yourself instructions were clear.
 However, there wasn’t an emphasis on transaction fees and tax implications but more of a focus on selling high-fee funds and replacing them with low-fee ones.
 I like to consider transaction fees and tax implications before I make trading moves.

-Here's why: I might hold a no-load, no-transaction-fee mutual fund that must be held more than 180 days to avoid short-term redemption fees.
+Here’s why: I might hold a no-load, no-transaction-fee mutual fund that must be held for more than 180 days to avoid short-term redemption fees.
 So, if I had purchased the fund a month ago (30 days!), then my account could be dinged with a fairly significant charge (say $49.95 for cashing out early).
 Further, if I had bought the fund recently for a regular brokerage account, then this move may trigger short-term capital gains tax.